karthikvetrivel/karthikvetrivel/README.md

 <br />
 <br />

 Hey!
 Thanks for dropping by.
 My name is [Karthik Vetrivel](https://karthikvetrivel.com), an incoming freshman at Stanford University, where I intend to major in Computer Science.
 I love to build great software with beautiful user interfaces and clean user experiences.
-Moreover, I love the cycle of getting my work in the hands of users, iterating, and revising.
+Moreover, I love the cycle of getting my work in the hands of users, iterating, and deploying.

 Recently, I've been looking into using AR/VR to create simulations for introductory chemistry/physics classes.
 My previous experience includes two previous software engineering internships and a research internship at the University of Washington.
 Through these, I've demonstrated my ability to work with large codebases, collaborate with talented individuals, and conduct (somewhat) independent research.